anggriyulio/codeigniter-atom/README.md

 Go to `Atom > Preferences > Install` then search for `codeigniter-atom`.
 Alternative you can run command `apm install codeigniter-atom`

+If you are using Atom v1.2x or greater consider go to Atom > Packages > Setting View > Install Packages/Themes then search for 'codeigniter-atom'.

 ### Contributing

 1. Fork it